 Mrs. Ieva Carucci

-Mrs. Carucci has distinguished herself as a highly insightful and artistic piano instructor whose students consistently achieve excellent results at variety International, national competitions, festivals and exams.
+Mrs. Carucci has distinguished herself as a highly insightful and artistic piano instructor whose students consistently achieve excellent results at variety international, national competitions, festivals and exams.
+She is a member of several organizations including the National Guild of Piano Teachers since 2004, the MLTNA since 2003, the World Piano Competition (Cincinnati) since 2005.
+She has also been a member of the New Jersey Young Pianist Competition since 2007, serving on the board since 2015.

 Ms. Kathryn (Kitty) Bobnak